Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 ![Setuid Capabilities]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221211041256.png)

-This means it can run commands as any user, so this binary is very likely the way forwards.
+This means it can run commands as any user, so this binary is very likely the way forward.
 We download it to our box and toss it into Ghidra:

 ![Decompiled Binary]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221211040632.png)

-So, this first checks if at least two command line arguments have been passed to the binary.
+This first checks if at least two command line arguments have been passed to the binary.
 The first one can be anything, but the second must be `NissedevErGenial`.
 If this is the case, it checks the uid of the current user.
 If it is `1001 (nissedev)`, then it sets the uid to `1000 (nisserik)` and runs `/home/nissedev/bash`, giving us shell as user `nisserik`: